 The goal of my lab is to understand the hippocampus in terms of the menagerie of cell types it comprises.
 This requires a description of the cell types, in terms of gene expression, structure, and function, as well as determination of the synaptic connections between them and their outputs to other brain structures.
 The following provides some background about how I arrived at these interests and where it is taking us.

-As an undergraduate at the University of British Columbia (see my personal bio page), I did research in a lab studying the neurophysiological basis of epilepsy.
+As an undergraduate at the University of British Columbia, I did research in a lab studying the neurophysiological basis of epilepsy.
 I made field potential recordings from hippocampal slices under conditions that caused them to generate rhythmic discharges, which are considered seizure-like in that many neurons generate synchronous discharges.
 I was fascinated by the notion that a tiny slice of brain tissue could generate spontaneous activity, causing me to wonder, “how does it work?”

 My reading at the time included the works of many great neurophysiologists (e.g. Kandel, Llinás, Prince, Schwartzkroin), but I was drawn to the elegance of Dan Johnston’s work on the subject, which motivated me to do graduate research in his lab at the Baylor College of Medicine.
 While there, I became fascinated by the notion the neural network activity was dictated by the properties of the neurons in a circuit (including their structure and the ion channels that determined their excitable properties) as well as the synaptic connections among them.